WSC BOARD STATEMENT

 BEVERLY HILLS RIDES

-Most WSC Beverly Rides depart from Beverly Elementary School parking lot, 18305 Beverly Rd.
-(13 1/2 Mile), between Evergreen and Southfield Roads in Beverly Hills, Michigan.
-There are public restrooms at the Park just west of the start.
+WSC Beverly Rides depart from Beverly Elementary School parking lot, 18305 Beverly Rd (13 1/2 Mile), between Evergreen and Southfield Roads in Beverly Hills, Michigan, OR from Beverly Park to the east of the school.
+There are public restrooms at the park.

 Beverly Hills - Tuesday and Thursday Night Rides